NILP's Education Division

 - And More!

-TLC is a response to an increased need for disability education and training.
+There is an increased need for disability education and cultural competence training.
 The disability community often refers to the quote from our civil rights activists: “Nothing About Us Without Us”.
 This is our commitment to being your partner in “Equal Access for All”.